hadro/info654fa22/syllabus/readme.md

 appointment.
 For information on hours of operation, contact the SI office or see above.

+## Information Technologies Course Waiver

+Students with significant incoming technology experience may apply to waive taking LIS/INFO 654 Information Technologies.
+First, you should review the syllabus to assess your existing familiarity with the topics covered.
+Then, if you wish to apply to waive the course, send the following to si@pratt.edu for review:

+- A few sentences describing your past/current technology work and why you would like to waive the course
+- Your resume
+- A portfolio (or other demonstration of your work), if you have one

+If you are approved for the course waiver, you will be notified within one week and a letter to that effect will be added to your file.

 ## Class Schedule

 ### September 01 --- [Introduction and Information Technology Basics](../slides/class_1.html)